 Conditioning treatments and head massages are fabulous.
 Why not treat yourself while you’re growing your hair?
 There’s no proof they make your hair grow faster, but they will keep your hair in top condition and you’ll feel amazing.

 There is one way to make your hair grow faster and that’s by speeding up your metabolism.
 Exercise and a balanced diet that’s high in protein, iron and zinc will have a positive effect on your hair growth cycle.

 Hair grows around 1 inch per month, so calculate how long it will take to get to your ideal length so you can keep your expectations in check.

-Hair accessories are the perfect distraction for growing out your hair.
+Hair accessories are the perfect distraction when growing out your pixie cut.
 Stock up on headbands, bobby pins, clips, turbans and hats to keep your distracted from thinking about cutting your hair.

 Looking for some hairspiration for that “in between” time?
 The pixie trend has been a celeb trend for long enough now that we can see how these styles grow out.
 One of my favourites is Carey Mulligan as I think she’s created some great looks for what you previously thought were the “awkward” stages.

 Have you grown out a pixie haircut?
 What are your tips for growing your hair?